vacp2p/roadmap/content/qa/waku/2025q1-waku-go-bindings-testing.md

 The framework should enable interaction with multiple nodes and scale testing efforts similarly to `waku-interop-tests`.
-The primary focus is to cover essential protocols like relay and store, ensuring compatibility, scalability, and reliability across diverse scenarios.
+The primary focus is to cover relay protocol, ensuring reliability across diverse scenarios in accordance to Waku FURPS.

 **Alignment with VAC Narratives:**